bihealth/sodar-core-legacy/paper.md

 Consequently, management and analysis of scientific data has become a major challenge.
 Further, the heterogeneity of projects makes "one size fits all" data analysis systems infeasible and calls for specialized data analysis platforms.

-The authors are actively developing applications for the FAIR (findable, accessible, interoperable, and reuseable, cf. Wilkinson et al. 2016) data management of omics data and their analysis.
+The authors are actively developing applications for the FAIR (findable, accessible, interoperable, and reuseable, cf. @Wilkinson:2016 data management of omics data and their analysis.
 In order to prevent duplication of work, we have extracted the commonly useful components into *SODAR Core*, a Python framework on top of Django.
-It is used in our actively developed applications Digestiflow (Holtgrewe et al., 2019), VarFish (Holtgrewe et al., 2019a), and SODAR (Nieminen et al., 2020) and also proved useful in internal web app prototypes.
+It is used in our actively developed applications Digestiflow [@Holtgrewe:2019], VarFish [@Holtgrewe:2019a], and SODAR [@Nieminen:2020] and also proved useful in internal web app prototypes.

 # Features